Size Scaling Law for Radiation Losses of Modes in Photonic Crystal Surface Emitting Devices: Method

 We examine the mode spectrum of a PCSEL device with an isosceles right-triangular unit cell and size $L=400a$.
-The result is qualitatively the same for different sizes $L$ that are not too small (section 2 in \cite{supple}).
+The result is qualitatively the same for different sizes $L$ that are not too small.
+For very small $L$, the slow-varying envelope approximation breaks down and the mode mixing increases (section 2 in \cite{supple}).
 The total optical power loss $\alpha$ is plotted against the Bragg condition detuning $\delta$ in Fig.~\ref{fig:mode_spectrum}(a) as circles for each mode.
 The red and blue dashed lines in Fig.~\ref{fig:mode_spectrum}(a) enclose the mode spectra for modes $\mathrm{A}$ and $\mathrm{B}$, respectively.
 This result is consistent with that reported in Ref.~\cite{RN148}.
 In previous literature\cite{RN52,RN54}, mode spectrum plots have typically been obtained from finite-sized devices in real space.
 However, the imaginary part of the band diagram should inherently contain information about the optical loss for infinite-size devices—specifically, the surface radiation loss $\alpha_\perp$.
 To confirm the interpretation, $\alpha_\perp$ versus $\delta$ is plotted in Fig.~\ref{fig:mode_spectrum}(b) as circles for each mode.
 The solid red and blue lines in Figs.~\ref{fig:mode_spectrum}(a) and (b) represent the mode spectrum solved from Eq.~(\ref{eq:finite_equation_with_k}).
 These lines align perfectly with the low order modes in Fig.~\ref{fig:mode_spectrum}(b), confirming not only the validity of the above interpretation but also the reliability of the proposed radiation loss model.
 Furthermore, the loss component $\alpha_{\perp}$ can be understood from a band-structure perspective, as will be demonstrated in the following section.

 Additionally, Fig.~\ref{fig:mode_spectrum}(c) shows the magnetic field distribution (color map) and electric field polarization (indicated by arrows) of modes $\mathrm{A}$ within a single unit cell, as well as the field intensity envelopes for the fundamental mode $\mathrm{A_0}$ and the first higher-order mode $\mathrm{A_1}$.
 Similar to Fig.~\ref{fig:mode_spectrum}(c), Fig.~\ref{fig:mode_spectrum}(d) depicts the characteristics of mode B.